-The Great Bay Stewards provide financial support for a number of programs associated with the Great Bay Research Reserve – everything from K-12 school programs to research on green crabs.
-The Stewards’ most important contribution was raising funds to match federal dollars for the Reserve’s new interpretive boardwalk, scheduled to open spring 2016.
+The Great Bay Stewards provide financial support for a number of programs associated with the Great Bay Research Reserve – everything from K-12 school programs to research on invasive green crabs.
+The Stewards’ most important contribution was raising funds to match federal dollars for the Reserve’s new interpretive boardwalk, which opened in June 2016.

 Located at the southern end of the Great Bay in Greenland, the Great Bay Discovery Center serves as the Reserve’s visitor’s center and inspires environmental awareness of this wonderful natural resource.
 The Stewards support the Center’s activities with financial assistance and volunteers.